project-sekai-ctf/sekai.team/data/blog/foobar-ctf-2022/death-note.md

 ## 3. Exploit

-Before we exploit, I wrote these function for a convinient exploitation:
+Before we exploit, I wrote these function for a convenient exploitation:

 <details>
 <summary>Code snippet</summary>